orakaro/rainbowstream/README.md

 #### The interactive mode
 While your personal stream is continued, you are also ready to tweet, search, reply, retweet... directly from console.
-Simply type "h" and hit the Enter key to see the help
+Simply type "h" and hit the Enter key to see the help.

 Input is in interactive mode.
-It means that you can use arrow key to move up and down history, tab-autocomplete or 2 tab to view available suggestion
+It means that you can use arrow key to move up and down history, tab-autocomplete or 2 tab to view available suggestion.
+Input history from previous run is available as well.

 Here is full list of supported command